 Holmes Beach candidates must obtain their qualifying forms through the city clerk’s office.

 The two-week qualifying period in Anna Maria will start at noon on Monday, June 11, and end at noon on Friday, June 22.
-All qualifying paperwork is to be filed with the Supervisor of Elections Office.
+Qualifying paperwork may be picked up at the Anna Maria clerk’s office and must be filed with the Supervisor of Elections Office.

 Anna Maria candidates must be U.S. citizens, registered to vote in Manatee County and residents of Anna Maria for two years prior to qualifying.